pip-services/pip-services-docs/content/en/python/commons/data/any_value.md

 #### equals_as_type
 Compares this object value to specified specified value.
-When direct comparison gives negative results it converts values to type specified by type code and compare them again.
+When a direct comparison gives negative results it converts values to type specified by type code and compares them again.
 See [TypeConverter.to_type](../../convert/type_converter/#to_type)

 > equals_as_type(value_type: [TypeCode](../../convert/type_code), obj: Any): bool